 - CT Scan of the Brain — a procedure to diagnose spinal disorders, stroke and demyelinating diseases

-- CT Scan of the Chest — a procedure using advanced technology to image arteries and the heart with never-before-seen clarity and details in order to make accurate diagnoses of coronary heart disease
+- CT Scan of the Chest — a procedure using advanced technology to image the chest with never-before-seen clarity to make accurate diagnoses of the lungs, airways, esophagus, aorta, pulmonary arteries, and heart.
+The frequently diagnosed diseases include pneumonia, lung nodules, cancers, pulmonary embolism, aneurysms, and coronary artery disease.

 - CT Scan of the Kidney — a procedure to evaluate the kidneys for disease and give a postoperative check